-Asking not Why — but What and When
+Asking Not Why—but What and When

-Did you know that powerful connections with your clients, patients, students, and care providers begin with how we ask questions?
-As providers, our communication matters—not only in what we say but also in how we say it.
-Communication is also embedded in how we receive what was said.
-We can’t provide effective communication tools if we don’t know our partner’s communication profile.
-They know their own communication and needs—and they can teach you those needs if you let them!
+As service providers, our communication matters—not only in what we say but also in how we say it.
+Communication also includes how we receive what was said.
+We can't provide effective communication tools if we don't know our communication partner's linguistic profile.
+This is the foundation for person-centered care.
+The person you're interacting with knows their own communication and needs—and they can teach you those needs if you let them!

 Let's start here: